elemerz/employee-demo/README.md

-CRUD demo application with Dust.
+CRUD demo application with jQuery and Dust.